qmk/qmk_firmware/layouts/community/60_ansi_split_bs_rshift/bcat/readme.md

 This is a hybrid of an HHKB layout and a standard ANSI bottom row.
 It's nice if you want to fill out a 60% case with no blockers, or just really want a 6.25U spacebar.
-The arrow and navigation keys match a standard HHKB layout (using the Fn key next to the right shift key), but the media keys are centered around the WASD cluster instead of the usual HHKB layout.
-Additionally, the redundant Fn key on the bottom row activates an adjust layer to control RGB underglow.
+The arrow and navigation keys match a standard HHKB layout using the Fn key next to the right shift key.
+Additionally, the redundant Fn key on the bottom row activates an adjust layer with controls for RGB underglow and backlight, as well as media keys centered around the ESDF cluster.

 ## Default layer